Insulin lispro (Injection)

 - Use insulin lispro by itself.
 Do not mix it with other insulins.

-- Change the insulin solution in the reservoir of the insulin pump at least every 7 days, and change the infusion set and infusion site at least every 3 days.
+- Change the insulin solution in the reservoir of the pump at least every 7 days.
+Change the infusion set and infusion site at least every 3 days.

 - Tell your doctor right away if your insulin pump breaks or leaks.
 Your blood sugar levels may change rapidly.
 You may need to give yourself injections until your pump is fixed.

 - Do not mix different types of insulin, unless your doctor tells you to.
-Draw up insulin lispro into the syringe first, if you are told to mix it with a longer-acting insulin.
+If you are told to mix lispro with a longer-acting insulin, draw up insulin lispro into the syringe first.
 Then draw up the longer-acting insulin and inject it right away.

 - The insulin solution should look clear and colorless.
 Do not use insulin lispro if it is cloudy or clumpy.